CultivateHQ/cultivateHQ.com/source/posts/2018-12-20-strategies-for-effective-pairing.html.md

 Here at Cultivate we spend the majority of our time pairing, as it helps us to problem solve, share expertise, and craft solutions.
 We believe that pairing is a skill that can be developed and improved like any other, and that it takes active effort to do so.

 In this blog I’m going to talk about some strategies that we are experimenting with to help us improve this skill and work more effectively together.
-Whilst suggestions to help improve pairing often focus on behaviours whilst pairing, I’m going to focus on things that you and your pair can do before and after pairing to plan and review how you work together.
+Whilst suggestions to help improve pairing often focus on behaviours during pairing, I’m going to focus on things that you and your pair can do before and after pairing to plan and review how you work together.

 ## Working with someone for the first time